ispoke/SchoolOfMusic/README.md

 What is SchoolOfMusic?

-SchoolOfMusic is a simple prototype demonstrating how a school of might be administered.
+SchoolOfMusic is a simple application to show how a school of music might be administered.
 It consists of a database which holds the details about the courses the school offers as well as records of teachers and students.
 The UI offers the ability to add, delete and edit courses, teachers or students.
 It offers searches for courses or teachers and a search for students studying a particular instrument.
+The UI was developed using JavaFX.

 This repository contains the source code only.
 SchoolOfMusicUI Tools and Project Build: